-Because of this policy, it really is the best idea to always obtain your UPCs directly from GS1.
-You will find many websites where you can purchase UPCs (and often at a significantly reduced price compared to GS1) but these sites cannot guarantee legitimate UPCs that will meet Amazon’s standards.
+Because of this policy, it would be best to obtain your UPCs directly from GS1.
+You will find websites where you can purchase UPCs (and often at a significantly reduced price compared to GS1) but these sites cannot guarantee legitimate UPCs that will meet Amazon’s standards.
 And keep in mind, if you provide Amazon with an invalid UPC they may revoke your selling privileges, temporarily or permanently.
 So, this isn’t the time to cut corners or take risks.

 For more details, please see this page in your Seller Central account (requires login)

 When a company wants to obtain a UPC, the first step they must take is to apply for a company prefix with GS1 (Global Standards 1).
 This organization provides each company with a unique 6 to 10 digit company prefix, depending on the size of the company and the number of potential items that company plans to offer.
 The more products a company offers, the shorter their company prefix will be.
 The company prefix makes up the first 6 to 10 digits of all of the UPCs for items sold by that company.

 Step 2: Assign Product Numbers